ProggePal/flow/how-to-flow.md

 # 🛠 How to Create a Flow

 A "Flow" is a simple JSON file that tells the AI how to process your data.
 All flows live in the `/flows` folder.
-The name of the file becomes the command you type (e.g., `scoping.json` → `flow scoping`).
+The name of the file becomes the command you type (e.g., `scoping.json` → `fast scoping`).

 ## 1. The Basic Template